kuropen/oshizushi/README.md

 As the application is built with [Hono](https://hono.dev), other TypeScript runtime environments may be usable, but not guaranteed.

+(Note that this application now enforces IP address restriction.
+Since the method to check IP address is runtime-specific, you should rewrite related code to run on another environment.)

 ## How to Use
 1. Register your Pushover application
 2. Prepare these secrets and register them as environment variables (secrets on Workers):